rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Evolution/Mechanism of evolution/Evolution disruptions.md

 ![[genetic_drift.webp|500]]

-**Genetic drift** impact small populations greatly, as there is a greater chance that a rate allele will be lost.
+**Genetic drift** impact small populations greatly, as there is a greater chance that a rare allele will be lost.

 #### Mutations
 *See also: [[Mutations]]*